This page explains:

 unit Information / topic notes / assessment / presentation slides / lectures

 Cite in-text and in Works Cited.
-Give the instructor’s name, and include the type and medium of information source (e.g. print, CD, lecture, Powerpoint).
+Give the instructor’s name.
+For speeches, lectures etc., use a descriptor that describes the type of presentation.

 Bradfield argues that the kangaroo . . .